Last year I wrote about our deer problem along with the moles, voles, slugs, chipmunk, rabbits and the natural deer repellent we were using.

 I have sprayed periodically, especially after a week of constant rain.
 I did make sure it was a dry day so that the solution would have a chance to dry on the plant.

 In fact, we have an abundance of rabbits in our neighborhood, and yet, they’ve left our plants alone, although they seem to be enjoying the greenery on the south and east of us.
 I can’t be sure of this but oddly enough we don’t have any slug damage on our hosta leaves like we’ve had in previous years.

 We also haven’t had any vole problems, but that could be because we didn’t put down any mulch this year.

-As far as the moles and chipmunk situation?
+As far as the mole and chipmunk situation?
 My Honey seems to be ahead of the game on that.
+This is the mole trap we use.
 If you’d like to know how we control the other varmints — just ask and we’ll tell you.

 Natural Deer Repellent – All Our Way

 3 eggs in 5 quarts of water = 1.25 gallons of deer repellent

 6 eggs in 10 quarts of water = 2.50 gallons of deer repellent

 9 eggs in 15 quarts of water = 3.75 gallons of deer repellent

 12 eggs in 20 quarts of water = 5 gallons of deer repellent